 So far, much of the discussion about Brexit’s impact on UK businesses has focused on the impacts on trade in goods.
 For example, the application of VAT and excise duties on certain products being imported from the EU, and the requirement to comply with customs formalities when importing and exporting.

-Our focus in this guide, however, is on the people impact for UK businesses operating in the EU.
+Our focus in this guide, however, is on the people impact for UK businesses operating in the EU, such as those doing business in Germany or France.
 We explore how Global Professional Employer Organisation (‘Global PEO’) solutions might be utilised to rise to these human resources challenges.

 Five HR Challenges for UK Companies Post-Brexit